Mecca: Etymology

 Mecca has been referred to by many names.
-As with many Arabic words, its etymology is obscure.
-Widely believed to be a synonym for Makkah, it is said to be more specifically the early name for the valley located therein, while Muslim scholars generally use it to refer to the sacred area of the city that immediately surrounds and includes the Ka'bah.
+Its etymology is obscure as with many Arabic words.
+Widely believed to be a synonym for Makkah, it is said to be more specifically the early name for the valley located therein.
+At the same time, Muslim scholars generally use it to refer to the sacred area of the city that immediately surrounds and includes the Kaaba.